conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 ``--profile:host``.
 If you don't specify the ``--profile:build`` argument, Conan will use the *default* profile internally.

-So, if we want to build the compressor application in the Ubuntu Linux machine but run it in a Raspberry Pi, we could define two different profiles.
-The profile for our **build** machine could look like this:
+So, if we want to build the compressor application in the Ubuntu Linux machine but run it in a Raspberry Pi, we should use two different profiles.
+For the **build** machine we could use the default profile, that in our case looks like this:

 .. code-block:: bash
-    :caption: <conan home>/profiles/ubuntu
+    :caption: <conan home>/profiles/default

     [settings]
     os=Linux